Schepp/CSS-Filters-Polyfill/README.md

 * iOS 6+ Safari/Chrome/Webview
 * Chrome 28+ on Android,
+* Opera Mobile 14+,
 * Blackberry Browser 10+,
 * Firefox 4+ on Mobile,
-* IE on Windows Phone 7+, which just supports grayscale.
+* IE on Windows Phone 7, which just supports grayscale.

 ##Not supported Browsers##